-The exact composition of an ESDW is being refined year on year, with this present document being the third iteration.
-It includes elaboration on the following points:
+The exact composition of an ESDW is being refined year on year, with this present document being the fourth iteration.
+It includes additional content on the following point:

-- purpose and structure of an ESDW,

-- on-line training platform and on-line training modules,
+• on-line training platform and on-line training modules: licensing options for material stored.

-- ESDW program, content and preparation.